quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part66_4.3.4_Decay_Imp.md

 :p How can you perform a scatter plot test for randomness?
 ??x
-A scatter plot can be used to test for randomness by plotting \((r_i, r_{i+1})\) pairs.
+A scatter plot can be used to test for randomness by plotting $(r_i, r_{i+1})$ pairs.
 If the sequence is random, these points should fill a square uniformly without showing any discernible pattern or regularity.

 If applicable, add code examples with explanations:
 ```python